Look Who's Talking Now!

-Look Who's Talking Now! is a 1993 romantic comedy film, a sequel to 1990's Look Who's Talking Too, and the third film and final installment overall in the Look Who's Talking franchise.
-Directed by Tom Ropelewski from a script written by Ropelewski and Leslie Dixon, the film included John Travolta and Kirstie Alley reprising their roles as James and Mollie Ubriacco, respectively, while David Gallagher and Tabitha Lupien portray Mikey and Julie, respectively.
-Danny DeVito and Diane Keaton provide the voices for the internal voices of the family's newly acquired dogs Rocks and Daphne, respectively.
+Look Who's Talking Now! is a 1993 romantic comedy film, a sequel to 1990's Look Who's Talking Too, and the third and final installment overall in the Look Who's Talking franchise.
+Directed by Tom Ropelewski from a script written by Ropelewski and Leslie Dixon, the film included John Travolta and Kirstie Alley reprising their roles as James and Mollie Ubriacco, respectively, while David Gallagher and Tabitha Lupien portray their kids Mikey and Julie, respectively.
+Danny DeVito and Diane Keaton provide the internal voices of the family's newly acquired dogs Rocks and Daphne, respectively.

 The plot centers around the competitive nature of the two animals, vying for the family's affection.
-Lysette Anthony, Olympia Dukakis, George Segal, and Charles Barkley feature in the supporting cast.
-Bruce Willis, Joan Rivers, and Roseanne Barr do not reprise their roles from the previous installments.
+Lysette Anthony, Olympia Dukakis, George Segal and Charles Barkley feature in the supporting cast.
+Bruce Willis, Joan Rivers and Roseanne Barr do not reprise their roles from the previous installments.
 Produced by TriStar Pictures, it was released on November 5, 1993.

 Look Who's Talking Now! was received negatively by film critics, and underperformed at the box office, grossing $10.3 million against a production budget of $22 million.

 Plot

-Where the previous films were done from the perspective of human babies, the script is flipped when two dogs Trooper and Precious are in a fling.
-The latter births a litter and her owner decides to give them away.
-One day one of the puppies sees Mikey and Mollie walking by, but Mollie rushes him onward, although the puppy catches his scent of cookies and dirt.
+Two dogs, Trooper and Precious, are in a fling.
+Precious births a litter and her owner decides to give them away.
+One day, one of the puppies sees Mikey Ubriacco and his mother Mollie Jensen Ubriacco walking by, but Mollie rushes him onward, although the puppy catches his scent of cookies and dirt.
 He is taken by a pair of punks, but he manages to escape and becomes a stray dog.

-Meanwhile, James gets a job as a private jet pilot from his boss Samantha, who seemingly has ulterior motives for him and keeps him extra busy and away from his home leaving Mollie to care for their children Mikey and Julie after she is laid off from her job in accounting.
-She gets a part time job as an elf for a mall Santa, and Mikey unexpectedly discovers that Santa is fake, destroying his belief in Santa Claus.
+Meanwhile, Mikey's dad James gets a job as a private jet pilot from his boss Samantha D'Bonne, who seemingly has ulterior motives for him and keeps him extra busy and away from his home leaving Mollie to care for their children Mikey and Julie after she is laid off from her job in accounting.
+She gets a part time job as an elf for a mall Santa Claus, and Mikey unexpectedly discovers that Santa is fake, destroying his belief in Santa Claus.